mahidulislamnihad/AI_Powered_Humanoid_Chat_Robot_Head/README.md

 ABROB ( AI-Powered Humanoid Chat Robot) is a humanoid robot head prototype capable of **listening**, **seeing**, and **reacting** through audio and vision-driven behavior.
 It combines Python-based perception modules with Arduino-based servo actuation to simulate natural human-like interactions.

 > ⚠ **Note:** Source code is intentionally omitted.
 This project is under active academic research and paper preparation.
-Preprint is now have been posted.
+Preprint is now have been published.
 The repo contains a overview and prototype images only.

 ---